1995parham-me/xandikos/README.md

   email = parham.alvani@gmail.com
 ```

-Xandikos automatically creates commits and with these information you will have commits with your name and email address
+Xandikos automatically creates commits and with this information you will have commits with your name and email address
 that can be pushed on GitHub without any issues.

 ## Using it with [`khal`](https://github.com/pimutils/khal) and [`khard`](https://github.com/lucc/khard)

-For putting `khal` and `khard` into work when they configured to use another address as their repositoriy,
+For putting `khal` and `khard` into work when they configured to use another address as their repositories,
 you can use the following symbolic links:

 ```bash